-- 8.3.2 The Council does not hold information on the demographic breakdown of the businesses who will benefit from the scheme but can set out how the duty has been met. - 8.3.3 The Council has not discriminated on the basis of protected characteristic- any business meeting the scheme criteria (which does not discriminate on the basis of protected characteristic) will be eligible; take steps to ensure equality of opportunity.
-The Council will maximise take-up by direct award of the relief to qualifying businesses rather than requiring applications to be made.
+- 8.3.1.
+The Council has a public sector equality duty under the Equality Act (2010) to have due regard to: - tackle discrimination and victimisation of persons that share the characteristics protected under S4 of the Act.
+These include the characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex (formerly gender) and sexual orientation; - advance equality of opportunity between people who share those protected characteristics and people who do not; - foster good relations between people who share those characteristics and people who do not - 8.3.2.
+The Council does not hold information on the demographic breakdown of the businesses who will benefit from the scheme but can set out how the duty has been met. - 8.3.3.
+The Council has not discriminated on the basis of protected characteristic- any business meeting the scheme criteria (which does not discriminate on the basis of protected characteristic) will be eligible; take steps to ensure equality of opportunity.
+The Council will make efforts to promote the scheme in a way that is mindful of equalities (this might include where the scheme is advertised, support for businesses to apply, translation/interpretation etc).